What to do with gladioli after flowering – to ensure even more statuesque, cottage garden blooms next season

 While you may have already enjoyed gladioli's decadent tones over recent months, Monty's tips will ensure you can make the most of the species long into the future.
 However, to ensure they see new life, it is important to act after blooming.

-Monty suggests digging up the corms after flowering before storing them in a dark, dry, and cool environment.
+Monty suggests digging up the bulbs, or corms, after flowering before storing them.
 'Corms should be dug up after flowering, dried, and stored in a cool, dark, dry place,' he begins.

-The exception is if your gladioli has suffered from bacterial blight – often a result of being grown on wet soils – in which case dig it up and discard the corm.
+The exception is if your gladioli has suffered from bacterial blight – often a result of being grown in waterlogged soil – in which case dig it up and discard the corm.

 You may choose to rethink your greenhouse ideas, as this climate is ideal for storing corms over winter; when kept in a dark area.
 A cellar or conservatory is another suitable alternative, or you can store them in layers of newspaper.